 - a.
-Calibrators: Synchron Aqua Calibrator 1 and 2 (Part #471288 and #471291). - 1) Refer to UniCel DxC 600/800 System Instructions For Use (IFU) manual for storage and stability information. - b.
-Calibration: - 1) Calibration frequency: 24 hours - 2) Calibration is required when a reagent is replaced - 3) Calibration also required after certain parts replacement and maintenance procedures. - 4) Refer to UniCel DxC 600/800 System Instructions For Use (IFU) manual or - DxC800 and DxC600 Operating Procedure for programming a calibration.
+Calibrators: Synchron Aqua Calibrator 1 and 3 (Part #471288 and #471294). - 1) Two levels.
+Concentration will vary from lot to lot.
+Load calibrator diskette prior to using a new lot of calibrator. - 2) Refer to UniCel DxC 600/800 System Instructions For Use (IFU) manual for storage and stability information. - b.
+Calibration: - 1) Calibration frequency: 24 hours - 2) Calibration required after loading new bottle of reagent and after certain parts replacement or maintenance procedures. - Refer to UniCel DxC 600/800 System Instructions For Use (IFU) manual or DxC800 and DxC600 Operating Procedure for programming a calibration.